yinchen/purdue/README.md

-# Purdue University - Undergraduate CS Coursework
+# Purdue University - Computer Science

-## Introduction

 This repository contains the complete collection of my undergraduate Compuer Science coursework at Purdue University.
 I officially enrolled in the CS program in Fall 2010 and I graduated in Fall 2012, completing the required coursework in two years.

 ## Courses

-The courses I have chosen to take follow the Computer Science department's Software Engineering plan of study.
+The courses that I took followed the Computer Science department's [undergraduate core curriculum][1] as well as the [Software Engineering track][2]'s curriculum.
 Here is the list of courses that are included in this repository:

 *   CS 180 - Problem Solving and Object-Oriented Programming
 *   CS 240 - Programming in C